 What has happened to my bus?

 At the start of the pandemic it was necessary to alter or cancel some services across the network.
-The table below will update you on the status of your route.
+For up-to-date information on your service, check our Service Updates Page.

 How will a school bus work in September?

 Most of our schools’ network will remain the same (as shown in the table above), the majority of our services will operate to the same timetables as before lockdown.
 There are some exceptions – routes serving Trinity and Weald of Kent Schools will use a new bus park which has impacted timetable slightly.
 At the Trinity / WoK site, there will be school staff on hand to guide children towards school and to assist in boarding buses in the afternoon.
 One significant change to report is that the capacity of a school bus has been limited to that of seated only.
 This means when the capacity of seats has been reached, the bus will not be able to accept any more passengers for travel.
 There is to be no standing on any of the buses.
 This is a result of their changed registration status from “local bus” to “school/works service”.
 This means the public will not be able to use these buses.
 The buses do not need seatbelts, but every passenger must have a seat.
 Every passenger must wear a face covering as per government guidance.
 Buses will be fitted with graphics like the examples shown below which details the seated capacity of each vehicle in our fleet.